iLVL-Key/FFXI/gearswap/readme.md

 <summary>BRD</summary>

+Version 4.0
+- Overhauled options and gear sets.
+All options and gear sets are now saved in an external file: [Character name]_[JOB]_profile.lua.
+This allows for easier updating of the main JOB file without needing to redo desired options or reimport gear sets.
+All on-screen HUD/display positions, on/off settings, Modes, etc. (essentially anything you can change on the fly while playing without having to reload the file) are now saved in an external live.lua file.
+The live.lua file is not intended to be edited by the player, but instead is used by the main file to save those settings so they are remembered for next time the file is loaded.
+- Added ability to drag the HUD.
+- Added Stratagems HUD Recast.
+Tracks number of Startagems available and recast to next available.
+- Added down-converting of Curing Waltzes if not enough TP to use or if selected Waltz is on cooldown.
+- Adjusted the Movement check to not set as "moving" while mid action (will now wait until that action has finished to activate).
+- Adjusted the on screen Song List to now distinguish songs that have Marcato applied to them.
+- Adjusted the on screen Song List to auto-hide when empty.
+- Adjusted the //hud command to now toggle dragging of the HUD.
+HUD display is now under the HUD OPTIONS section in the profile file.
+- Fixed an issue with dummy songs that would incorrectly equip the buff_song set unless Nightingale was active.
+- Fixed Danger Mode activating while in the middle of another action and equipping the Danger set in place of the appropriate midcast set.
+- Fixed the Low MP notification going off immediately after switching jobs when you had low MP before the switch.
+- Fixed some occasional errors with Damage notifications.

 Version 3.3
 - Adjusted the way songs are calculated (again).
 Numbers for max songs and song duration bonuses from certain gear are callculated at file load now.
 - Adjusted song durations to account for exact number of JPs into Clarion Call Effect and Marcato Effect (previously missing entirely), instead of assuming a full 20 points into it at 99.